vapor/fluent-postgres-driver/CONTRIBUTING.md

 ## SemVer

-Vapor tries really hard to follow strict [SemVer](https://semver.org).
+Vapor follows [SemVer](https://semver.org).
 This means that any changes to the source code that can cause existing code to stop compiling _must_ wait until the next major version to be included.

 Code that is only additive and will not break any existing code can be included in the next minor release.